Studio Kozak’s vintage chorus plugin FALA is currently available for free!

 - Simple controls: SZYBKOŚĆ (Rate), GŁĘBIA (Depth), MIESZANIE (Mix), WYJŚCIE (Output), ZASILANIE (Power)

-2. How to Install and Download FALA
+2. How to Install / Download FALA

 Windows